1987 NCAA Division I women's basketball tournament: Regionals and Final Four

+Each regional champion advanced to the Final Four at the Frank Erwin Center in Austin, Texas.
+The University of Texas served as the host institution.

 Bids by state

 The forty teams came from twenty states.

 Louisiana and Tennessee had the most teams with four each.
 Thirty states did not have any teams receiving bids.

 Brackets

-First and second round games played at higher seed except where noted.
+First and second-round games played at higher seed except where noted.